Intermittent production: Making sense of the irregularity

 Just be sure to look out for job shop software that allows you to try it out before you commit any resources to it.

-Katana’s cloud manufacturing platform offers you a 14-day free trial, so you can test out the tools for yourself to better understand how it can support your intermittent manufacturing business.
+Request a demo, so you can see for yourself how it can support your intermittent manufacturing business.

 And if you like the look of it and feel like you’d be better off with a demonstration of the software, please don’t hesitate to get in touch, and we’d be happy to go through it with you.